tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 new List(l)
    .map(x=>x+1)
    .filter(x=>x%2===0)
-   .take(3)
+   .take(2)
 ```

-This is called “fluent” programming style.
+This is called *fluent* programming style.

-## Fluent Interfaces (pure vs impure)
+Interfaces in object-oriented languages that chain a sequence of method calls (as above) are often called *fluent interfaces*.
+One thing to be careful about fluent interfaces in languages that do not enforce purity is that the methods may or may not be pure.

-Interfaces like the above in object-oriented languages are often called fluent interfaces.
-One thing to be careful about fluent interfaces in JavaScript is that the methods may or may not be pure.
 That is, the type system does not warn you whether the method mutates the object upon which it is invoked and simply returns `this`, or creates a new object, leaving the original object untouched.
 We can see,  however, that List.map as defined above, creates a new list and is pure.

 ## Computation with Pure Functions